 If you want to brush up on what Bitcoin is, here’s a very basic explanation of blockchain technology.

-A large part of a cryptocurrency’s value is speculative – meaning it’s priced at exactly what other people are willing to pay for it.
+A large part of a cryptocurrency’s value is speculative – meaning it’s priced at exactly what other people are willing to pay for it (if you want more details, there’s more information available at xCoins).
 If people decide that they’re not going to sell their Bitcoin at below $10,000, then the price is going to be $10,000.
 If even one person in the market place decides to go below that point, then the price goes down.
 The same is true for upward movements.

 Speculation is the key reason why cryptocurrencies are so incredibly volatile.

 Let’s think of a stock – a share in a company like Alphabet, which is around $1000.
 For Alphabet to reach this price, the market has to decide that the value of holding this slice of the company is somewhere in the realm of $1000.
 This is done by financial analysis and methods such as measuring P/E ratios or other company fundamentals.
 Alphabet is required by the SEC to provide financial details to the public in the form of various reports, such as the 10-Q and 10-K (the Indian equivalent to the 10-K is the Annual Report).
 These financials help investors gauge whether Alphabet is truly worth $1000 or $20, according to their analysis.
 Most investors will agree that the share value of $1000 is a decent place for Alphabet to be considering its finances.

 With cryptocurrencies, there are no finance fundamentals since it’s not a traditional company.
 There are no sales, profit margins, goods sold or year-on-year revenues.
 It’s an asset class that depends on other people buying your fraction of the total market cap.
 If the market decides that 1 Bitcoin is worth $10 instead of $10,000, then the price will reflect that.
 Therefore a large part of speculative volatility is because it’s largely based on investor sentiment and not financial analysis.